 The presentation of compensation on an accrual basis is consistent with the conceptual basis of the NIPAs; however, the source data underlying the estimation of compensation are available only for disbursements (see the section "Overview of Source Data and Estimating Methods" below).
-In most years, the pattern of wage and salary accruals and disbursements is relatively stable, and there is no difference between the measures of accruals and disbursements.
-However, when there is evidence of a substantial departure from the usual pattern, BEA prepares a timing adjustment-wage accruals less disbursements (WALD)-in order to better reflect the
+In most years, the pattern of wage and salary accruals and disbursements is relatively stable, so there is little difference between the measures of accruals and disbursements.
+4 However, when there is evidence of a substantial departure from the usual